The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 Note:

 - Since the criterion is text, there is no need to use the equal to sign.
-For example, in this example, the condition is that the country should be equal to the US, so you can simply use “US”.
+In this example, the condition is that the country should be equal to the US so you can use “US.”

 Example 3 – Counting All the Records Except US with a Google Sheet COUNTIF Function

-Suppose you have the same transaction data (used in example 3) and you want to count all the transaction records except for those of the US.
+For my third example, let’s talk about using COUNTIF with an exception.
+Suppose you have the same transaction data (used in example 3), and you want to count all the transaction records except for those of the US.

 Here is the formula that will do this: